-Peruvian violist Varinia Oyola-Rebaza is a versatile and celebrated recitalist and chamber musician.
-Based in London since 2017, she has performed in those roles across England, Europe, North and South America, in renowned venues such as Conway, Alice Tully Hall, Auditorio de la Diputacion (Spain), and St. Margaret's church at Westminster Abbey, to name a few.
+Varinia Oyola Rebaza is a versatile violist and celebrated chamber musician from Lima Peru.
+Based in London, she has performed in prestigious venues around the world, such as Conway Hall, Alice Tully Hall, Auditorio de la Diputación (Spain), Auditorio Santa Ursula (Peru), St. James’s Piccadilly, and St. Margaret's Church at Westminster Abbey.

-Most recently she was honoured as an Associate of the Royal Academy of Music (ARAM), an accolade reserved for alumni who have contributed significantly to their field.
+Most recently, Varinia was honoured as an Associate of the Royal Academy of Music (ARAM), an accolade for selected alumni who have contributed significantly to their field.

-Her principal teachers are Heidi Castleman, Steven Tenenbom, David Holland, Christine Rutledge, and Garfield Jackson.
+Her principal teachers are Garfield Jackson, Heidi Castleman, Steven Tenenbom, Christine Rutledge, and Garth Knox.

 Varinia plays a viola by Bernard Fendt (England, 1840) generously on loan from the Royal Academy of Music Museum Collection.